sabbir1991/pimple-wp-plugin/README.md

 # Test Plugin for DIC (Pimple) Integration

 #### Installation process
-Just `clone` the project in you `wp-content/plugins` directory and then run `composer install` and `composer dump-autoload`
+Just `clone` the project in your `wp-content/plugins` directory and then run `composer install` and `composer dump-autoload`

 #### Create a product